arminrejzovic/bosscript/Bosscript.md

 ### Variables

-Variables in Bosscript can be declared with two keywords, namely `var` and `konst`.
+Variables in Bosscript can be declared with two lexer.getKeywords, namely `var` and `konst`.
 Variables declared with `var` are mutable, while variables declared with `konst` are constant.

 <pre>